SimonRennotte/Data-Efficient-Reinforcement-Learning-with-Probabilistic-Model-Predictive-Control/README.md

 # Data-Efficient-Reinforcement-Learning-with-Probabilistic-Model-Predictive-Control
 ![control animation](https://github.com/SimonRennotte/Data-Efficient-Reinforcement-Learning-with-Probabilistic-Model-Predictive-Control/blob/master/images/anim.gif?)

-Example of control algorithm learning from scratch in less than 100 interaction with the environment
+Example of control algorithm learning from scratch in less than 100 interactions with the environment
 ## Overview
 Implementation of the paper [Data-Efficient Reinforcement Learning with Probabilistic Model Predictive Control](https://arxiv.org/pdf/1706.06491v1.pdf) with pytorch and gpytorch.